 This was my personal experience and I hope it sheds some light on your relationship with your clothing so you can feel even better.
 But also don’t forget to have fun – life is too short to wear boring clothes 😉

 How do you want to use the power of dressing up?
-Let me know your thoughts in the comments below 😉
+Let me know your thoughts in the comments below or write me an email 😉